pmh/funkyweb/README.md

     (defcontroller dashboard
       ... actions ...)

-Controllers can also be nested using ->

-    ; generates the base route /blog/posts
-    (defcontroller blog->posts
-      ... actions ...)

-And they can contain dynamic parts

-    ; generates the base route /blog/:id/posts
-    (defcontroller blog->:id->posts
-      ... actions ...)

 ### Actions

-Actions are defined using the GET PUT POST or DELETE macros and normally reside within a controller
+Actions are defined using GET PUT POST or DELETE within a controller

             (defcontroller dashboard

       ; generates the route /dashboard/index
       (GET index []
         "Welcome to your dashboard))

-but can be standalone as well

-    ; generates the route /index
-    (GET index []
-      "This is the index")

 #### GET